ulopezc/ulopezc.github.io/_projects/2_project.md

     Our Dashboard
 </div>

-We finished this proyect by doing five dashboards with valuable information in which some of our graphics showed Visitants by gender, Scholarity of the visitants, type of ticket, duration of the visits and many more
+We successfully completed the project by creating five dashboards containing valuable insights, including visualizations of visitor demographics (such as gender and level of education), ticket type, visit duration, and more.